Advertise in Japan – Industry Overview, Trends & Key Insights

 Posted By Jim Kersey

-Many are familiar with Japan’s seemingly bizarre and unusual approach to advertising — incorporating elements of cuteness, silliness and extravagance in a way you don’t really see in Western markets.
+Many are familiar with Japan’s seemingly bizarre and unusual approach to advertising—incorporating elements of cuteness, silliness and extravagance in a way we rarely see in Western countries.

 Yet, in one of the world’s biggest and most advertising sectors, where longstanding dynamics between media companies, big corporations, traditional advertising, and talent agents are entrenched, there is a method to the madness.